Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/terms of business trans.md

    4. Copyright in any completed or residual part of a Translation shall remain the property of the Translator, and the conditions applicable to assignment of copyright and the grant of a licence to publish such Translation shall be as specified above.

-   5. Where the Translator retains the copyright, unless otherwise agreed in writing, any published text of the Translation shall carry the following statement: "© English Text Zahra-Claire Bahrani-Peacock (Year Date)" as appropriate to the particular case.
+   5. Where the Translator retains the copyright, unless otherwise agreed in writing, any published text of the Translation shall carry the following statement: "© English Text Zahra-Claire Bahrani-Peacock (Year date)" as appropriate to the particular case.

    6. Where the Translator assigns the copyright to the Translation and the Translation is subsequently printed for distribution, the Client shall acknowledge the Translator’s work in the same weight and style of type as used for acknowledgement of the printer and/or others involved in production of the finished document, by the following statement: "English Translation by Zahra-Claire Bahrani-Peacock”, as appropriate to the particular case.